-Jordan Rohaus, DPT, neurotherapist at UPMC Centers for Rehab Services’ South Hills location, discusses vestibular rehabilitation, or balance therapy, and what can be done to prevent seniors from falling.
+Jordan Rohaus, DPT, neurotherapist at the UPMC Rehabilitation Institute outpatient rehabilitation clinic in the South Hills, discusses vestibular rehabilitation, or balance therapy, and what can be done to prevent seniors from falling.

 Q: What is vestibular rehabilitation?

 A: Vestibular rehabilitation is a type of physical therapy in which patients are evaluated and treated for disorders affecting their balance system.
 Their symptoms include dizziness and imbalance.
 Patients who need vestibular rehabilitation may range from young adults who have had a concussion, to older adults who have various issues that affect their balance.

 A: There are many possible causes of dizziness including low blood pressure, disturbance of the inner ear, and side effects from medication.
 It can also be caused by more serious conditions such as a stroke or traumatic brain injury.
 Benign paroxysmal positional vertigo, or BPPV, is the most common cause of vertigo.
 It is caused by calcium carbonate crystals, or otoconia, coming out of place within the inner ear.
 Physical therapists can perform specific head maneuvers to put the crystals back into place.